mattkae/dotfiles/README.md

 ./install.sh
 ```

-## Todos
+## Resources
-- Add a dracula theme for nushell
+This configuration looks for resources at the following directories:
+- `~/.local/share/m